 - be accessible and of interest to the public

-- significantly involve participation of the local cultural community
+- significantly involve participation of the local cultural community or community of interest

 - be singular in scope and be completed within a limited time frame, normally one year

 Who is NOT eligible: